 The data in this report is dependent for accuracy upon the efforts of district staff and mediators in the seventeen District Offices throughout Florida.
-The OJCC has struggled with accurate data collection.
+The OJCC has historically struggled with accurate data collection.
 Since fiscal year 2005-06 extensive effort has been expended to provide all OJCC personnel with training and resources in support of accurate collection of data regarding all OJCC operations, including mediation efforts and mediation outcomes.
+Furthermore, the OJCC Clerk's office conducts extensive and ongoing auditing to both verify data and reinforce training.
 It is believed that the data represented herein is accurate as a result of that significant effort.

 A petition for benefits ("PFB") is effectively a combination of a "claim for benefits" and an "application for a hearing" on the claimed benefits.
 Each PFB might seek a single benefit, such as a claim for a change in physician or a medical test, or could seek multiple benefits.
 When an injured worker believes she or he is entitled to a benefit that is not provided by the Employer or their insurance carrier, the worker files a PFB describing entitlement to that benefit(s).
 This filing will generally result in the scheduling of an OJCC mediation.
 Thereafter, as other additional benefits become due, an injured worker may file additional PFB.
-All pending PFBs filed before the mediation will be mediated at that time.
-Thus an OJCC mediation could address one benefit or many benefit issues.
+All pending PFBs filed before the scheduled mediation will be mediated at that time, pursuant to the law.
+Thus any OJCC mediation could address one benefit or many benefit issues.

 Entitlement to various workers' compensation benefits may be litigated before the OJCC over a period of years as those issues arise.
-Therefore, workers' compensation is very different than other litigation which addresses damages that are less serial in nature.
-Because of the serial nature of workers' compensation benefits, and the resulting potential for serial litigation of the issues surrounding entitlement to those benefits, it is not uncommon for the same case to be mediated, albeit on different benefits, by the same OJCC mediator on more than one occasion.
+Therefore, workers' compensation is very different than other litigation which addresses civil damages, which are less serial in nature.
+Because of the serial nature of workers' compensation benefits, and the resulting potential for serial litigation of the issues surrounding entitlement to those benefits, it is not uncommon for a particular case to be mediated, albeit on different benefits, by the same OJCC mediator on more than one occasion.